 If you’re looking to grow cloudberries, tayberries, boysenberries, loganberries, or other uncommon fruit, always do your research first before planting in the EarthBox® gardening system or any other type of container.
 Root masses, water requirements, soil and pH preferences are all crucial in how well anything will grow in a container, especially perennials.

 Looking to grow a particular plant?
 Reference our Learning Center at EarthBox.com/Learning-Center; or check with your local nursery, garden center, or county extension service for information pertaining to your area to see what are your options.
 You may be surprised by what you can grow!

 When shopping for strawberries to grow in containers, be mindful of the type you choose—certain types send out runners, and other types don’t even produce any fruit in their first year.

 - Day-neutral types, which produce strawberries throughout the growing season and produce fewer runner plants, are great for containers.
 Some day-neutral varieties to consider include: Tribute, Tristar, and Seascape.

 - Everbearing varieties, which produce fruit two or three times in a growing season, may also be chosen for growing in containers.
 “Alpine” is a variety that produces tiny, sweet strawberries that do not send out any runners, making them highly popular for containers, and near perfect for growing in the EarthBox®.
-When growing Everbearing varieties that d send out runners, snipping those off will help the plant put its energy into producing more fruit.
+When growing Everbearing varieties that do send out runners, snipping the runners off will help the plant put its energy into producing more fruit.

 - Avoid June-bearing types that produce only one crop per year, and often don't bear fruit their first year at all.
 June-bearing strawberries are best grown in the ground.